-Additional Closing The date on which any additional closings of the purchase and sale of the Series A

-Units, Series B Units, Series C Units, and/or the Shares (as applicable) are held after the software applications
+Additional Closing The date on which any additional closings of the purchase and sale of the Shares (as applicable) are held after the Initial Closing.

-Initial Closing.

 API Application Programming Interface.
-A set of routines, protocols, and tools for building in the Securities Act (BC), and includes anyone who does not deal at arm's length with such person, as defined in the Canadian Income Tax Act.
+A set of routines, protocols, and tools for building software applications in the Securities Act (BC), and includes anyone who does not deal at arm's length with such person, as defined in the Canadian Income Tax Act.